andrewskyboss/milestone-project-02/README.md

 - Contact Form was too narrow on mobile devices. – Fixed by adding relevant media query and increasing form’s width to 70% and 90%.
 - Contact page and Experience Page, on mobile devices have had an extraordinary amount of space between the hero image and the h1. - Fixed.
 - Mobile menu on click, has the movement to the right at first before being placed below the logo divider bar. – Not fixed.
 It’s third party Bootstrap JavaScript code.

+## Code validity
+  - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was using on this project.
+No errors found.
+Relevant logos are placed on homepage footer
+  - [W3C Markup Validation Service](https://validator.w3.org/) was using on this project.
+Everything is coded properly, just has a warning about empty headings for JavaScript content populating
+  - [JavaScript JSHINT Service](https://jshint.com/) was using for code warning & error check
+  - [Closing Tag Checker for HTML5](https://www.aliciaramirez.com/closing-tags-checker/) was using to validate all tags

+## Version Control
+ - Used Git for version control.
+ - Additional copy vere created localy
+ - Constantly versions vere updated

 ## Deployment